-We recommend watching this quick training video (5 min), which gives a brief and strong understanding on Budgeto how to enter sales.
+We recommend watching this quick training video (3 min), which gives a brief and strong understanding on how to enter sales in Budgeto.
 Learn how to use the two planning methods, and how to enter your sales ($) manually for any month within your financial forecasts!

-Become a Bugdeto expert by watching the other videos available!
+Become a Budgeto expert by watching the other videos available!
 These training videos can be found in our Multimedia Gallery (Be sure to check back often, as more videos are in the works!).

 Click here to access the Budgeto Multimedia Gallery

 How to enter your FIRST sales entry

 During your first visit, your SALES section will be empty (even if you have imported some accounting/historical data).

 Start by pressing on the SALES menu to begin adding your sales information.

 PRO-TIP: Don't stop at just one product/service, you can enter as many sales as you want into Budgeto!
 Multiple sales entered will help make your financial reports more detailed.